peb-adr/openslides-vote-service/README.md

 ### Start a Poll

-To start a poll a POST request has to be send to the create-url.
+To start a poll a POST request has to be send to the start-url.

 To send the same request twice is ok.

 ```
-curl -X POST localhost:9013/internal/vote/create?id=1
+curl -X POST localhost:9013/internal/vote/start?id=1
 ```